GuyBaele/SpreadGL/README.md

 4. Start\
 "npm start"

-# Examples
+# Animation examples in spread.gl

 In the "inputdata" directory , you can find all the required input files for our 3 examples in the manuscript.

-# Animation examples in spread.gl

 ## SARS-CoV-2 lineage B.1.1.7 (VOC Alpha) in England